NikitaMalik2303/Fashion_MNIST/README.md

-"#Fashion_MNIST"
+In this Notebook Le-Net Architecture was trained on Fashion_MNIST dataset (https://www.kaggle.com/zalando-research/fashionmnist), which is a dataset of Zalando's article images.

-Here I build a convoluation neural network using tensorflow to classify Fashion-MNIST dataset (https://www.kaggle.com/zalando-research/fashionmnist), which is a dataset of Zalando's article images.
 The training set consists of 60k examples and test set consists of 10k examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes as mentioned below.

 0 T-shirt/top